 Insulation is typically made from fiberglass or mineral fibers, and with all the options, make sure you measure the spacing between the joists to ensure you grabbed the best kind for your needs.
 For example, unfaced insulation is great for adding to existing attic insulation, but paper-faced insulation is best for new spaces.

-Calculating the Amount of Insulation Needed (Batts)
+Calculating the Amount of Batt Insulation You Need

 Calculating the amount of insulation you’ll need isn’t that hard.
 You just need to know the right formula.
 First, measure the length of each row between the attic joists, and add that all up.
 If you then divide by the individual length of the bat or roll insulation you’re buying, you’ll have the quantity you need to purchase.
 Where it gets hard, is factoring in the required R-value.

-Calculating the Amount of Insulation Needed (Blown-in)
+Calculating the Amount of Blown-in Insulation You Need

 For blown-in insulation, you need to understand the R-value per inch.
 Also, it’s very important to understand how the insulation “settles” so that you don’t end up under-insulating your attic.
 If you have someone do this work for you, they’ll handle that.
 Do it yourself, however, and you want to make double-sure you purchase the right amount of blown-in insulation.